smythp/sigstore-docs-replatform/content/en/docs/policy-controller/sample-policies.md

 ---
-title: "Sample Policies"
+category: Policy Controller
-category: "Policy Controller"
+menuTitle: Sample Policies
-menuTitle: "Sample Policies"
+title: Sample Policies
-position: 143
+weight: 143
 ---

 Sample policies for use with policy-controller live in the [examples directory](https://github.com/sigstore/policy-controller/tree/main/examples) of the project.